Services affected by Coronavirus (COVID-19)

 Other options if you do not qualify for support

-If you are not eligible for council tax support, but need some assistance temporarily while your income is disrupted, you can ask us for one of the following options:
+If you are not eligible for council tax support, and have received a reminder notice, you can ask us for one of the following options:

 Please tell us your council tax reference number if you do contact us.